tommyskott/dotfiles/macOS-Setup-Guide.md

 ## OhMyZsh

-Install the developer tool [OhMyZsh]() to get nice auto-completion, themes and much more in your terminal.
-Powerlevel9k theme is outdated, powerlevel10k is available or simply use one of the built in themes.
+Install the cli tool [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) to boost your terminal with nice auto-completions, themes and much more.

 ## Homebrew